-We determine our customers to be the real estate brokers and have identified a single performance obligation that is recognized over time on a straight-line basis over the contract period of display and when collection is probable.
+In this context, we determine our customers to be the real estate brokers and have identified a single performance obligation that is recognized over time on a straight-line basis over the contract period of display and when collection is probable.
 The transaction price is the fixed fee outlined in the contract.
 No rebates or discounts are given to the real estate brokers.